 The hair-like sensory bundle of the macula is split into two halves by a structure called striola.
 The striola is an otolithic membrane separated from the sensory bundles by a layer of gelatinous material.
 Small calcium carbonate crystals are embedded in the striola, which are called otoconia.

 The primary function of the vestibule is to send signals to your brain about equilibrium, balance, and position of your body.
-Varying degrees and types of signals are transferred to the brain from the vestibule according to change in position, velocity, and equilibrium.
+Varying degrees and types of signals are transferred to the brain from the vestibule according to changes in position, velocity, and equilibrium.
 The discussion of the functions of the individual parts of the vestibule is in the following section.

-Function of the Utricle
+The function of the Utricle

 As said above, the utricle is positioned in a horizontal plane.
 The horizontal position of the utricle makes it sensitive to movements of the horizontal plane, such as tilting of the head.
 Hence, the sense of position and equilibrium of a standing person is conveyed to the brain by the utricle.
 The utricle also creates communication with other ear parts, allowing your brain to get more accurate sensory information about your position and equilibrium.

-Function of the Saccule
+The function of the Saccule

 The position of the saccule is in the vertical plane.
 Hence, it has the function of detecting movements of the longitudinal plane.
 The movements in the longitudinal plane are made when you are lying down.

-Function of the Macula of Utricle and Saccule
+The function of the Macula of Utricle and Saccule

 The hair cells are arranged on two sides of the midline striola as mirror images.
 When the hair cells from one side move towards the midline, the hair cells of the other side move away from the midline.
 The movement of the hair cells towards or away from striola gives the brain a gross signal of equilibrium or instability.